ding3820/MIMO-VRN/README.md

 ## Usage
 Pretrained weight can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1hlQ8nHSJysqZ6h5vyPz-HApyTD_an7Xb?usp=sharing).

-All the implementation are in `/codes`.
-To run the code, select the corresponding configuration file in `/codes/options/` and run as follow (MIMO-VRN for example):
+All the implementation is in `/codes`.
+To run the code, select the corresponding configuration file in `/codes/options/` and run as following command (MIMO-VRN for example):
 #### Training
 ```
 python train.py -opt options/train/train_MIMO-VRN.yml